 Using the following scale, ask yourself which of the following factors are important for wisdom:

 1 = nothing to do with wisdom, 5 = extremely important for wisdom

 - love for humanity

 - expertise in literature, philosophy or psychology

 - ability to understand complex questions and relationships

 People tend to choose ‘self-reflection and self-awareness’ as being the factor of most importance for wisdom, and I completely agree.
 Interestingly, developing the ability for self-reflection and self-awareness was the advice of the philosophers in Ancient Greece, who inscribed the famous saying ‘know thyself’ in the entrance to the Temple of Gods.

 Questions: How well do you know your fears and their impact on you? and how about shame or aggression?
-Can you recognise how you project your ‘stuff’ onto others?
-Can you recognise those ‘gremlins’ that are triggered within you to cause hurt and stress?
+Can you recognize how you project your ‘stuff’ onto others?
+Can you recognize those ‘gremlins’ that are triggered within you to cause hurt and stress?

 In the next part of ‘On Being Wise’, I will share with you some thoughts on ‘how’ to act more wisely.
 In the meantime, if you are a keen learner and would like to be stimulated by more complex ideas, please read the summary of Kahneman’s Thinking Fast and Slow.
 (How lucky we are for the good service of this brilliant summary).

 And if you believe that younger people can’t be wise, watch this extraordinary four-minute conversation with a nine-year-old boy.